 Next, affix the Post-Its containing words, snippets, doodles, and phrases to the wall.
 After a week of this exercise, organize these words into novel outline form.
 Voila—simple, effective, creative!

-3. The Snowflake Method
+#3 – The Snowflake Method

 The Snowflake Method was created by fiction writing coach Randy Ingermanson based on the notion, “Good fiction doesn’t just happen.
 It’s designed.”

 The process of the snowflake method focuses on starting small, then expanding.
 For example, you’d start with one line from your book, then add a paragraph, then add a chapter.

-4. The Skeletal Outline
+#4 – The Skeletal Outline

 If you’ve ever written a term paper or thesis, then you’re probably familiar with the skeletal outline.
 You’ll lay out your narrative points in the order they’ll appear in your story, which involves a broad 7-step story arch.

-5. Novel Outline Template
+#5 – Novel Outline Template

 Why reinvent the wheel?
 If you’re impatient to jump right into the fun part—writing!—or you aren’t sure exactly how to format your novel outline, then a pre-formatted template outline might be your saving grace.

-6. The Reverse Outline
+#6 – The Reverse Outline

 Reverse outlining is exactly what it sounds like: Write down how your novel ends.
-Then once you know the ending, outline backwards to get to that happy (Or sad?
+Then once you know the ending, outline backward to get to that happy (Or sad?
 You’re the author!) ending.

-Here’s the take-away: No matter which option you choose, ultimately, you’ll write faster and better with a book outline.
-If one way doesn’t work well for you, then experiment.
+Here’s the takeaway: No matter which option you choose, ultimately, you’ll write faster and better with a book outline.
+If one way doesn’t work well for you, then experiment and try another.
 Remember, your goal is a finished manuscript, not the gold medal for “Most Perfect Book Outline.”